mateusz-kloch/ems/README.md

 This is my extension of the project from module 7 completed during the Praktyczny Python course.

 ### The expense consists of:
-- identification number - assigned by the program when creating an expense
+- ID - assigned by the program when creating an expense
 - date - format: "dd/mm/yyyy", by default program uses today's date but it is possibility to add own (see: [Usage](#usage)).
 - amount
 - description